Surrey Fire and Rescue Service

 The Surrey Fire and Rescue Service is the statutory fire and rescue service for the County of Surrey, England, with 25 fire stations.
 It comes under the administrative and legislative control of Surrey County Council, acting as the fire authority who fund the service by collecting a precept via council tax, and from central government funds, known as a grant settlement, and provide the political leadership for the service.

 Surrey Fire and Rescue Service delivers prevention and protection to citizens against fires and many other life-threatening incidents as well as responding to all types of emergencies.
 It was established under the Fire and Rescue act, the Fire Safety Order and the Civil Contingencies act.
 It is part of Surrey County Council's Community Protection Group which includes other citizen focused services including trading standards, coronary service, emergency planning, military partnership, community resilience and corporate health and safety.
 The chief fire officer heads up the services that make up the Surrey Community Protection Group and is also the chairman of Surrey Local Resilience Forum.

 Organisation

 Surrey Fire and Rescue Service employs approximately 800 staff and looks after a population of over 1 million people spread across an area of 1663 km2.
-The region features several large urban areas such as Guildford, Redhill and Woking; 64 mi of motorway, and is in close proximity to the two largest airports in the United Kingdom: London Heathrow and London Gatwick.
+The region features several large urban areas such as Guildford, Redhill and Woking; 64 mi of motorway, and is near the two largest airports in the United Kingdom: London Heathrow and London Gatwick.